mrkkrp/markkarpov.com/tutorial/exceptions.md

   throw exceptions to another thread to terminate the latter (used to implement timeouts and other multi-thread control idioms).

-I mentioned the phrase “fully-asynchronous exceptions”, but what exactly does it mean?
+I used the phrase “fully-asynchronous exceptions”, but what exactly does it mean?

 There are different ways to implement asynchronous exceptions.
 One way (preferred in the imperative world), is to employ semi-asynchronous